 - Brief Summary

-This is a Phase 3 multicenter study that includes two periods.
-Period 1 is designed to compare the safety, tolerability, and efficacy of ABT-494 Dose A once daily (QD) and Dose B QD versus placebo in participants with moderately to severely active Psoriatic Arthritis (PsA) who have an inadequate response to Biological Disease Modifying Anti-Rheumatic Drug (bDMARDs).
-Period 2 evaluates the safety, tolerability and efficacy of ABT-494 Dose A QD and Dose B QD in subjects with PsA who have completed Period 1.
+This is a Phase 3 multicenter study that included two periods.
+Period 1 was designed to compare the safety, tolerability, and efficacy of upadacitinib 15 mg once daily (QD) and 30 mg QD versus placebo in participants with moderately to severely active Psoriatic Arthritis (PsA) who had an inadequate response to Biological Disease Modifying Anti-Rheumatic Drug (bDMARDs).
+Period 2 evaluated the safety, tolerability and efficacy of upadacitinib 15 mg QD and 30 mg QD in subjects with PsA who completed Period 1.

 - Detailed Description

-The study includes a 35-day screening period, a 56-week blinded period (Period 1), a long-term extension period of up to a total treatment duration of approximately 3 years (Period 2), and a 30-day follow-up call or visit.
+The study included a 35-day screening period; a 56-week blinded period which included 24 weeks of randomized, double-blind, parallel-group, placebo-controlled treatment followed by an additional 32 weeks of treatment blinded to the dose of upadacitinib (Period 1); a long-term extension period of up to a total treatment duration of up to approximately 3 years (Period 2); and a 30-day follow-up call or visit.

 Recruitment & Eligibility